-Let’s run through what data is available to you and what you can do with it.
+Let’s review your available data and what you can do with it.

-While this data may not seem helpful at first glance, in reality, it can clue you in on where to maximize your efforts.
+While this data may not seem helpful at first glance, it can tell you where to maximize your efforts.

-For example, if you saw an increase in Google Maps visits over time, this could be a good opportunity to review how your site is displayed on that platform and make it even better.
-So definitely one to keep an eye on.
+For example, if you saw an increase in Google Maps visits over time, this could be a good opportunity to review how your site is displayed on that platform and improve it.
+So, it’s definitely one to keep an eye on.

 To see how many people took a particular action on a particular day, you can place the cursor over the appropriate segment of the graph on the day that you’re interested in.

 For instance, in this example, the high number of direction requests shows that there is an intent to visit the business.
-So they should be making sure parking details are clearly labeled in their GBP listing description and on their website.
+So, they should ensure parking details are clearly labeled in their GBP listing description and on their website.

-This business could also edit the contact page on their website with directions, parking, and public transport access to help those planning a visit.
-Finally, they could upload images of their location to their GBP listing showing the approach from different directions.
+This business could also edit the contact page on its website with directions, parking, and public transport access to help those planning a visit.
+Finally, they could upload images of their location to their GBP listing, showing the approach from different directions.

-In the next section, you can see how many people have clicked to call you via your GBP listing.
+The next section shows how many people have clicked to call you via your GBP listing.